asanabrial/.net-api-hexagonal-skeleton/README.md

 ### Built with passion for enterprise-grade software architecture

-**[⭐ Star this repo](https://github.com/asanabrialopez/.net-api-hexagonal-skeleton)** if it demonstrates valuable patterns for your projects!
+**[⭐ Star this repo](https://github.com/asanabrial/.net-api-hexagonal-skeleton)** if it demonstrates valuable patterns for your projects!

 _This template showcases enterprise-grade .NET development with modern architectural patterns.<br/>
-Perfect for technical interviews and production-ready applications._
+Perfect for production-ready applications._

 </div>